Regional Homogeneity: Towards Learning Transferable Universal Adversarial Perturbations Against Defenses

 When the gradient transformer module is well trained with 5k or 45k images, we observe that: 1) $c$ overwhelms $d$, indicating the residual learning branch dominates the final output,~\ie,~$\hat{g} \approx c$; and 2) $b$ overwhelms $a$, indicating the output of the convolutional layer is less related to the input gradient $g$.
 Based on the two observations, we conclude that the gradient transformer module is quasi-input-independent when the module is under-fitted by a large number of training images in this case.
 Such a property is beneficial to generate universal adversarial perturbations (see Section~\ref{sec:universal_analysis}).

-When the number of training images is limited (say 4 images), we observe that $b$ does not overwhelm $a$, indicating the output of the convolutional layer is related to the input gradient $g$, since a small training set cannot lead to under-fitting.
+When the number of training images is limited (say 4 images), we observe that $b$ does not overwhelm $a$, indicating the output of the conv layer is related to the input gradient $g$, since a small training set cannot lead to under-fitting.

-This conclusion is further supported by Figure~\ref{fig:underfit_curve}(c): when training with 4 images, the performance gap between universal inference (use a fixed zero as the input of the gradient transformer module) and image dependent inference (use the loss gradient as the input) is quite large.
+This conclusion is further supported by Figure~\ref{fig:underfit_split}(a): when training with 4 images, the performance gap between universal inference (use a fixed zero as the input of the gradient transformer module) and image dependent inference (use the loss gradient as the input) is quite large.
 The gap is reduced when using more data for training.
-Figure~\ref{fig:underfit_curve}(c) also illustrates 5k images are enough for under-fitting.
-Hence, we set the size of the training set to 5k in the following experiments.

 To provide a better understanding of our implicit universal adversarial perturbation generating mechanism, we present an ablation study by comparing our method with other 3 strategies of generating universal adversarial perturbation with the same region split function.